-The Design Guide applies to new residential development that requires resource consent.
-In particular, it applies to the range of development scenarios outlined in the District Plan, including small infill housing developments (which may or may not include subdivision) and multi-unit developments in the Residential Zone.
+The Design Guide applies to new residential development.
+In particular, it applies to the range of development scenarios outlined in the District Plan, including small infill housing developments (which may or may not include subdivision) and multi-unit developments in the Residential Zones.
 The Design Guide should be read and applied in conjunction with the relevant objectives, policies, rules and standards of the District Plan.
+However, the Design Guide is a non-statutory document.